Hallelujah78/crossword-app/NOTES.md

             );
           }}
 ```
-- okay, so we're not setting state multiple times - I thought I was calling resetAllAnswers in here which does set state
+- okay, so we're not setting state multiple times - I thought I was calling resetPuzzleAnswers in here which does set state
 - refactored the code in the onChange to use variables to store e.target.value and the selected puzzle
 - I don't think this was the issue